 Nevertheless, even if the hard disk has been detected by BIOS, we may get 2 different results: Windows starts up successfully or Windows is still unbootable.
 If you get the second result unfortunately, please follow Solution 2 to test hard disk to see whether it has failures.

 Solution 2.
 Test Hard Disk to See Whether It Failed or Not

 On some types of motherboards, hard drive diagnostic tools are added to help users test hard disk for errors, and you can enter BIOS to see whether there is such a tool on your motherboard.
 As to how to enter BIOS, we have said in solution 1.

 Primary Hard Disk Self Test under Diagnostics is the very tool I can use to make a test.
 If you do not know how to use your diagnostic tool, please view your computer or motherboard manufacturer’s website to find specific operations.

 If any test fails, users can contact their hard disk or computer manufacturers for a replacement as long as these devices are under warranty.
-However, in order to avoid data loss and privacy leakage, users need to do the following 2 operations before the replacement if their hard drive is still functional: transfer all important and private data out to make a backup; erase source data to avoid privacy leakage.
+However, in order to avoid data loss and privacy leakage, users need to do the following 2 operations before the replacement if their hard drives are still functional: transfer all important and private data out to make a backup; erase source data to avoid privacy leakage.

-3.Set BIOS to Default StateSometimes doing wrong or inappropriate BIOS settings may make operating system not found.
-If no error is found during hard disk test, try to set BIOS to default state, which may solve your problem.
+Sometimes doing wrong or inappropriate BIOS settings may lead to operating system not found.
+If no error is found during hard disk test, try setting BIOS to default state, which may solve your problem.
 Detailed steps are as follows:

 - Restart computer and enter BIOS.